poseidonos/poseidonos/README.md

 ```

 ### Step 4.
 Scan NVMe Devices
 Let's check the list of the devices in the system.
-Because you haven't executed the device scan command since POS started, you wouldn't see any device showing up in the output as in the following.
+Because you haven't scanned the device in the system yet, you won't be able to see any device in the output.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli device list Name           |SerialNumber(SN)    |Address        |Class         |MN                         |NUMA   |Size